- Alderson Broaddus College Physician Asst, Philippi, WV

 Q: What led you to work in orthopedics?

 Answer: I grew up in Western Pennsylvania and joined the Marines after high school.
+I have always enjoyed sports and being active.
+Orthopedics just seemed like a natural fit.
 In 2000, I graduated from Alderson-Broadus College as a physician assistant.
-That same year I began my health care career as a medic officer in the Army Reserves.
+That same year I began my healthcare career as a medical officer in the Army Reserves.

 Q: What drew you to begin practicing in the Franklin County area?